Emergency:

 By Medical Expert Team

-At Nanavati Max Hospital, we believe that early detection is crucial.
-In this article, we’ll guide you through the common symptoms of ovarian cancer, its causes, and why it’s important to seek medical help as soon as you notice any unusual changes.
+At Nanavati Max Hospital, we believe that early detection is your best defense.
+In this article, our gynecologic oncology experts guide you through common ovarian cancer symptoms, its causes, and the clinical steps to take if you notice unusual changes.

 What is Ovarian Cancer?